What is an Accessory Dwelling Unit or ADU?

 There are many intriquises about ADUs that a buyer should beaware of when purchasing a property zoned for an ADU.
 Working with a Living Room agent who specializes in these properties will protect you.
 Living Room also offers a special “feasibility study” by a licensed architect who also specializes in ADU to verify that the lot will accommodate your dream ADU before purchasing.

-- ADUs must be built 5 ft from the southern lot line to minimize the shadow on your neighbors property.
+- ADUs must be built 5 ft from the southern lot line if it is over 17 ft tall to minimize the shadow on your neighbors property.

 - The second level of an ADU must be 75% of the ground level.